Health and Travel Alerts Learn More Left arrow

 Villa Borghese, Rome

-Ensuring that you don’t have to swap one for the other is Villa Borghese, Rome’s central garden.
+Ensuring that you don’t have to swap one for the other is Villa Borghese, the central garden of Rome.

 Located at the top of the Spanish Steps—one of the most famous landmarks in Rome—it’s nearly 200 acres of follies, villas, and statues scattered across a lovely landscaped park.
 While clearly perfect for a picnic or a walk, Villa Borghese offers much more than just delightful grounds.